What services does CAPS offer?

 Can CAPS counselors prescribe medication?
 Is there a psychiatrist at CAPS who I can see?

 CAPS does not prescribe medication.
-For students to obtain psychiatric medication, they must see a physician or psychiatrist to have their needs assessed and to have appropriate medication(s) prescribed.
-Please contact the Student Health Center on-campus, your primary care physician off-campus, and/or a psychiatrist through your health insurance plan.
-If you have questions about this process, please call us at CAPS and we will try to help connect you with the appropriate referrals and resources for psychiatric medication.
+For students to obtain psychiatric medication, they must see a physician or psychiatrist to assess their needs and have appropriate medication(s) prescribed.
+Please get in touch with the Student Health Center on-campus, your primary care physician off-campus, and/or a psychiatrist through your health insurance plan.
+If you have questions about this process, please call us at CAPS, and we will try to help connect you with the appropriate referrals and resources for psychiatric medication.

 I am going to graduate from SSU soon, but am interested in seeking counseling services.
 Should I reach out to CAPS before graduating, or should I instead just begin the process of finding a counselor in the community?

-You are welcome to reach out to us at CAPS at any time, even if you are approaching graduation.
-If you are graduating soon, you may only be able to be seen a few times.
-However, even if you meet with a CAPS counselor for just one session prior to graduating, you may be able to discuss important topics with your counselor in that session such as: clarifying some of your goals/hopes for therapy when you get connected to a therapist in the community for open-ended therapy after you graduate; tools and tips for self-care during your final weeks of college; helpful resources and referrals in the community to utilize after you graduate; and more.
+You are welcome to reach out to CAPS at any time, even if you are approaching graduation.
+If you are graduating soon, you may only be seen a few times.
+However, even if you meet with a CAPS counselor for just one session before graduating, you may be able to discuss important topics with your counselor in that session such as clarifying some of your goals/hopes for therapy when you get connected to a therapist in the community for open-ended therapy after you graduate; tools and tips for self-care during your final weeks of college; helpful resources and referrals in the community to utilize after you graduate; and more.

 I think that my family member (who is a Sonoma State student) would benefit from attending counseling at CAPS.
 How might I talk with my loved one about the benefits of counseling, and encourage them to reach out to CAPS for support?

 It may be helpful to to inform your SSU student about some of the benefits of counseling, the importance of mental health/wellness, that CAPS services are confidential, and to encourage your student to visit our website or to call CAPS to learn more about our counselors and the services we provide.
-We recognize that there can be many barriers and challenges (including systemic, individual, generational, and more) that can make it difficult for students to reach out for help and counseling.
-Expressing your care and concern to your family member and helping to reduce some of the shame and stigma associated with therapy may help them to reach out.
-Please note, you cannot call to schedule an appointment for your SSU student, they must call CAPS themselves to ensure their voluntary participation in counseling and to ensure that we protect the student’s privacy.
+We recognize that many barriers and challenges (including systemic, individual, generational, and more) can make it difficult for students to reach out for help and counseling.
+Expressing your care and concern to your family members and helping to reduce some of the shame and stigma associated with therapy may help them reach out.
+Please note you cannot call to schedule an appointment for your SSU student.
+They must call CAPS themselves to ensure their voluntary participation in counseling and that we protect the student’s privacy.